bgoonz/web-dev-notes-resource-site/2-content/blog-posts/general/The 9 Best Programming Languages to Learn in 2021  Fullstack Academy.md

 One of the core languages favored by Google, Go is the little language that could.
 As a low-level language, Go is ideal for engineers who want to enter the field of systems programming.
 It encompasses much of the same functionality of C and C++ without the difficult syntax and steep learning curve.
 It’s the perfect language for building web servers, data pipelines, and even machine-learning packages.

-As a compiled language, Go runs “close to the metal,” allowing for a blazing-fast runtime.
+As a compiled language, Go runs “close to the metal," allowing for a blazing-fast runtime.
 It’s an open-source language, and ambitious developers can see their personal contributions adopted and enjoyed by programmers worldwide.

 **5\.
 Python**
 --------------